arturovv/vidext-tldraw/README.md

 -   **Public/Private Projects:** Control the visibility of projects, making them public or keeping them private.
 -   **AI-Powered Description:** Use AI to generate text descriptions of your drawings.
 -   **Canvas Rotation:** Rotate selected shapes on the canvas.
--   **Data Persistence:** Drawings are saved using drizzle ORM with Postgres.
+-   **Data Persistence:** Drawings are saved in the file system ('/data'), to prevent database saturation.
 -   **Guest Access:** Start drawing immediately as a guest without logging in.
 -   **Responsive Design:** Works well on various screen sizes.